zoffixznet/perl6.party/post/Advent-2017-Grinch.md

-The Grinch of Perl 6: A Practical Guide to Ruining Christmas
+%% title: The Grinch of Perl 6: A Practical Guide to Ruining Christmas
+%% date: 2017-12-01
+%% desc: Having some naughty fun with Perl 6

 *Look at them!
 All smiling and happy.
 Coworkers, friends, and close family members.
 All enjoying programming in Perl 6 version 6.c "Christmas".
 Great concurrency primitives, core grammars, and a fantastic object model.
 It sickens me!*

 *But wait a second... wait just a second.
 I got an idea.
 An awful idea.
-I got a wonderful, *awful* idea!
+I got a wonderful,* **awful** *idea!
 We can ruin their "Christmas".
 All we need is a few tricks up our sleeves.
 Muahuahahaha!!*

 -------